On the discovery that things grow in winter here.

 Once I began exploring Sabadell on foot, another thing I noticed (which really stems from the same climate difference noted above)was the quantity and variety of fresh fruit and vegetables that was readily available EVERYWHERE.
 Having no food at all in the flat, I set out in search of a grocery store on my first night in Sabadell.. however, in my sadly jet-lagged and ignorant state (having yet to learn the term "supermercado" or to figure out names of grocery stores), this was easier said than done.
 It's also entirely possible that I walked the same 2 block by 2 block square three or four times, and then ended up back home.. in fact, this seems quite likely, as I've since found several perfectly acceptable grocery stores within walking distance.
 Regardless, on that first night I managed to encounter none.
 BUT, I managed to encounter a ridiculous number of small fruit and vegetable markets.
 While I don't give my recently-arrived self much credit for having been able to find anything, notice anything, or, you know, walk in a straight line.. that is one observation that was actually pretty accurate.
 There are fruit and vegetable markets everywhere.
 They do sort of all look alike, so there may not be quite as many as I believe.
 But it's true that if I go for a ten minute walk (in the right direction), I manage to pass four.. or five?

 Thought!
 Looking to up grade the outdated look of my personal branding.
-Thoughts concerning the nice design at http://calitso.com/?
-Genuinely a well reviewed VOIP service when looking in the whole Alberta locale.
+Thoughts concerning the nice design at https://virkfamilylawyers.com?
+Genuinely a gorgeous Brampton based divorce lawyer with heart when looking in the whole Ontario locale.
 Leave a remark.
 Thx!